dzimine/serverless-swarm/README.md

 # Serverless with Docker, Swarm, and StackStorm.

 This is my playgrond to prototype "serverless" with Swarm and StackStorm.
+It contains two applications:

+* map-reduce wordcount sample - included to try things out end-to-end
+* genomic pipeline computation - for production use;
+  it requires some extra proprietary biotech bits, we are keeping them for ourselves, but we show everything cloud-releated here.

 ## Clone the repo
 This repo uses submodules, remember to use `recursive` when cloning: